If You Are in Crisis

 If you have experienced a crisis:

 - Keep busy.
 Focus on your projects and classroom assignments, sports, hobbies and reading.
-Research indicates keeping focused on day-to-day required tasks or routines helps mitigate the effect of stress.
+Research indicates that keeping focused on day-to-day required tasks or routines helps mitigate the effect of stress.

 - Know the reactions to trauma described are normal responses to a very abnormal experience.
 They occur in varying degrees of severity and type for each person.